operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 | UpgradeAvailable | catalog contains a CSV which replaces the `status.installedCSV`, but no `InstallPlan` has been created yet |
 | UpgradePending   | `InstallPlan` has been created (referenced in `status.installplan`) to install a new CSV                   |
 | AtLatestKnown    | `status.installedCSV` matches the latest available CSV in catalog                                             |

-## Package Server

-The Package Server provides a veneer API over the CatalogSource resources and the information they provide to ease user interaction.

-It is not neccessary to run this for OLM to function, but enhances the user experience by providing the information needed for Subscription generation to the user.
-In a Production scenario where no discovery work is needed and all Subscriptions are predefined, this may be removed.

-Client GUI interfaces will use this API extention to present operator package information such as CSVs, packages and CRDs found in the CatalogSource to users.
-Additionally, CLI tools are able to examine the list of PackageManifests to list out available Operators and then examine the specific PackageManifests resources to find the appropriate data to build a Subscription to it.

 ## Catalog (Registry) Design